 Lana Wachowski (1965 - )

-Reclusive American director who, along with brother Andy, wrote and directed the Matrix trilogy.
+Reclusive American director who, along with brother Andy, now Lilly, wrote and directed the Matrix trilogy.
 The Chicago-born Wachowski brothers debuted with the lesbian gangster thriller Bound, and followed it with 1999's sci-fi thriller The Matrix which was a critical and commercial smash and set a new standard for special effects.
 Sequels The Matrix Reloaded and The Matrix Revolutions were less well received but still scored at the box office.
 What did not score was their live action version of cartoon Speed Racer, their adaptation of the bestselling Cloud Atlas or their original epic Jupiter Ascending, though cult followings were not far away.
 Also wrote the screeplays for Assassins and V For Vendetta.
 Born Larry, and credited as such on her first few films, she became Lana in the 21st century.